carlosrios10/GettingCleaningDataProject/README.md

 * functions.R : Script that contains functions used by run_analysis.R.

 ## Process
+In this seccion I will describe the sequence of steps perform by run_analysis.R script.

 ### 1-Load Files
 In this step all the files used in processing load.